 Our tour ended with a visit to the scientists who are tasked with creating nuclear fusion that will result in sustainable energy.
 Their work takes place at the largest building on site at LLNL, the National Ignition Facility (NIF).

 The building itself is a monument to innovation.
 Twice a day they take 96 lasers, accelerate them through crystal and glass, and collide them against an elemental sphere.
 This creates an environment that is 100 billion times the pressure of Earth's atmosphere.
 This creates a fusion reaction that burns at 100,000,000°.
-It pretty much simulates our Sun.
+Essentially it simulates our Sun.
 If they can make this process more efficient, the energy problem on Earth will be forever solved.